Joc Pederson Player Props: Giants vs. Cubs

 Joc Pederson At The Plate

-- Pederson has four doubles, a triple, five home runs and 16 walks while hitting .217.
+- Pederson is batting .250 with four doubles, a triple, five home runs and 16 walks.

-- Pederson has had a base hit in 19 of 29 games this season, and multiple hits once.
+- This year, Pederson has recorded at least one hit in 20 of 30 games (66.7%), and had multiple hits twice.

-- Pederson has picked up an RBI in 44.8% of his games this season, with two or more RBI in 20.7% of his games.
+- Pederson has picked up an RBI in 46.7% of his games this season, with more than one RBI in 20.0% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.